 East Coast – Vermont, New York, New Hampshire, Maine

 The Northeast gets everything thrown at it.
 Between the many lake-effects, cold air coming in from the north, and Jetstream blowing in the occasional warm fronts, you never know what you are going to get.
 Be prepared for very cold days with good outerwear

 and warm mid layers

 , but waterproof/breathable shells

 are key for those days when it goes from snow to sleet to rain.

 At evo.com, we make it easy to navigate our outerwear, layers

 , and accessories

 based on your needs for warmth and waterproofing.
 Use our categories and specs on the left-hand side of the page to shop for all your winter needs.
 Don’t get stuck in the cold or swamped in the heat without the right gear.
 We’ve got you covered.Learn more with our other Outerwear Guides:Waterproof Ratings & Breathability GuideOuterwear – Fit Guide & Jacket LengthInsulated Garments – How to ChooseBase Layers & Long Underwear – How to ChooseGORE-TEX® Fabric – How it Works & Product TestingGORE-TEX® Fabric – How to Wash & Keep WaterproofBackcountry – How to DressThis is evo.
-We are a ski, snowboard, wake, skateboard and clothing retailer online with a physical store in Seattle.
+We are a ski, snowboard, wake, skate and clothing online retailer with physical stores in Seattle and Portland.
 Our goal is to provide you with great information to make your purchase easy.